 The Torres Strait Islands consists of a group of 274 small islands that lie in the Torres Strait waterway between New Guinea and Australia.
 Most of the islands are part of the state of Queensland in Australia.
 They’re administered by the Torres Strait Regional Authority.
 A small number of the islands, those closest to New Guinea, are part of Papua New Guinea.

 The native people of the Torres Strait Islands are ethnically Melanesian, they’re not part of the Australian Aborigines people.
 Their population is approximately 4,200.

 English is the official language of the Torres Strait Islands.
 Important local languages include Kalaw Lagaw Ya, Meriam Mir and the English-based Torres Strait Creole.

 This article was posted on Friday, November 4th, 2016 at 8:39 pm and is filed under Children's Songs, Countries & Cultures, Languages, Meriam Mir, Torres Strait Islands.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply